zbovaird/Project-Valkyrie/fraud_detection_analysis.md

 The financial industry, particularly credit card issuers, heavily prioritizes AI for fraud detection (81% enthusiasm rate, 62% expected implementation).
 This creates a dual challenge:
 1. Technical effectiveness in pattern detection
 2. Regulatory compliance and explainability

+ Issuers see combating fraud as the most important application for AI.
+Among the 27 European issuers we surveyed, 22 of them (81%) were very or somewhat enthusiastic about AI’s impact on their business in the future, matching closely with other regions.
+Among all issuers, 62% said they expect AI to be used for fraud detection, more than any other area.
+(Customer service came next, at 54%, followed by sales forecasting, at 48%).

+Our conversations with issuers reveal that AI generates its own concerns.
+In theory, AI and machine learning have the potential to analyze large amounts of data to detect anomalies and identify patterns.
+But in practice, issuers need to be wary of how they construct their anti-fraud models.
+For example, the Financial Conduct Authority requires firms to treat customers fairly and communicate with them clearly, so issuers should be transparent in how they apply AI.
+The rules they construct should be documented and rationalized in order to meet regulatory requirements, issuers note.
+If an issuer says a transaction is fraudulent, they should be able to say why.
 *Source: https://www.tsys.com/insights/2024/02/20/amidst-a-payment-revolution-issuers-cite-security-as-the-highest-priority

+## Build a GNN for Fraud Detection using GraphSAGE, supported by Splunk SOAR, optimized with uhg library

 ## GNN Requirements Analysis